College of Liberal Arts

 Non-US History

 Must take two courses in the same region to fulfill requirement.
 Regions are: Africa, Asia, Europe, Latin America, or Middle Eastern.
-Please use the NEW course list, as it has the most accurate listing of available History courses.
-The old list has been updated only through fall 2024.
+Reference the lists below for the most accurate History course offerings every term.
+Previous lists may be viewed below.

 Fine Arts/Humanities